c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 ## Pointer types

 Pointers have the syntax `Type*`.
-A pointer is a memory address where one or possibly more elements of the underlying address is stored.
+A pointer is a memory address where one or possibly more elements of the underlying address are stored.
 Pointers can be stacked: `Foo*` is a pointer to a `Foo` while `Foo**` is a pointer to a pointer to `Foo`.

 The pointer type has a special literal called `null`, which is an invalid, empty pointer.